 The most visited region in Croatia, Istria is a heart-shaped peninsula located in the northern Adriatic.

 Moreover, Istria is rolling hills, charming hilltop towns, colorful coastal towns, rocky coast, vineyards, and olive groves.
-Many visitors compared it with Tuscany, and sometimes call it “Tuscany with colors”.
+Many visitors compare it with Tuscany, and sometimes call it “Tuscany with colors”.
 More about Istria …

 Dalmatian Coast stretches from Zadar in the north to Peljesac peninsula in the south.

-In short, Dalmatia is rugged mountains, pebbly beaches, hidden coves and bays, dramatic landscapes, thousands islands, UNESCO's world heritage sites (5 out of 7 are in Dalmatia), national parks (4 out of 8 are located along Dalmatian Coast), and ancient towns.
+In short, Dalmatia is rugged mountains, pebbly beaches, hidden coves and bays, dramatic landscapes, thousands of islands, UNESCO's world heritage sites (5 out of 7 are in Dalmatia), national parks (4 out of 8 are located along Dalmatian Coast), and ancient towns.
 More about Dalmatian Coast …

 Croatian islands are small villages, fishing boats, wonderful, secluded beaches, terraced vineyards, sheep and goats grazing on the meadows, fresh veggies, and super tasty fruit.

 But each island is a world for itself, and which island is among the best islands to visit in Croatia depends a lot on your style of travel, and what you are after.
 In other words, some islands offer a very laid back vibe, some are perfect family destinations, some attract young and restless.
-Read more about best Croatian Islands …
+Read more about the best Croatian Islands …